psipred/Antibody-design/README.md

 > **Notes**
 > - The model samples next tokens probabilistically instead of always picking the single most likely token, giving diversity across outputs
-> - Each generated sequence can add at most 400 new tokens
+> - Each generation (not including prompt) can add at most 400 new tokens
 > - `bottom_n_percent` only applies when `n_sequences >= 100`
 > - Some generated samples can be dropped by post-generation validation, so written
 >   output count may be lower than `--n_sequences`